roman-milk/roman-milk.github.io/lacey.md

+===

- ****** What To Do When Lacey Is Out ****** byNonStopFunGuy© (Lacey has told me she used the story that she had a fantasy about her daddy knowing what a slut she is; I suppose that's why the guy actually smiles when she's talking to "Daddy" on the camera.
+(Lacey has told me she used the story that she had a fantasy about her daddy knowing what a slut she is; I suppose that's why the guy actually smiles when she's talking to "Daddy" on the camera.
 Allegedly, she didn't say that her daddy would actually in fact watch the video.)

  My nude daughter leans up and straddles the guy, whose strong hands guide her slender hips over his lap.
 Her back is to his face, so her tits and pussy are facing the camera, his legs stretched out underneath her.
 She reaches down, holds his penis upright, lowering her pussy to it.
 I can't see his face now but I hear his moan, and hers, as his dick starts to penetrate her tight cunt.
 That huge cockhead is so big compared to her slit, you can see her lips visibly pry open to take in the wide erection.
 Lacey's eyes roll and her eyelids flutter, and she leans her slender body backwards with her hands behind her, tits arching up, as she lowers her pussy down the man's cockshaft.
 As always, stroking on the sofa watching, my eyes were glued to the penetration.
 She works herself hard, pushing down, until a few strokes later literally his entire shaft is buried up inside my daughter's cunt, his hairy balls slamming hard against her body as she grinds down on him.